Paenibacillus larvae: Classification

 There are at least four genotypes of P. larvae, named after their enterobacterial repetitive intergenic consensus (ERIC) sequences.
 Genotype ERIC I corresponds to the former species of Bacillus larvae, and genotypes ERIC II, III and IV correspond to the former species of B. pulvifaciens.
 A fifth genotype ERIC V has recently been discovered in honey.

 Epidemiology

 P. larvae is found worldwide.
 Genotypes ERIC I and II are most frequently isolated from global AFB outbreaks.
 In contrast, genotypes ERIC III and IV are found in bacteriology archives and are considered practically unimportant.
 ERIC V was found in honey and has not been isolated from infected colonies yet.

 American foulbrood

 P. larvae causes American foulbrood in honeybees.
+The transmission is helped by small hive beetle, which the infected small hive beetle can spread the bacteria by directly contacting both honey and honeybee.